jupyter/docker-stacks/README.md

 - We publish containers for both `x86_64` and `aarch64` platforms
 - Single-platform images have either `aarch64-` or `x86_64-` tag prefixes, for example, `quay.io/jupyter/base-notebook:aarch64-python-3.10.5`
 - Starting from `2022-09-21`, we create multi-platform images (except `tensorflow-notebook`)
-- Starting from `2023-06-01`, we create multi-platform `tensorflow-notebook` image as well
+- Starting from `2023-06-01`, we create a multi-platform `tensorflow-notebook` image as well

 ## Using old images

 This project only builds one set of images at a time.
-If you want to use older `Ubuntu` and/or `python` version, you can use following images:
+If you want to use the older `Ubuntu` and/or `python` version, you can use the following images:

 | Build Date   | Ubuntu | Python | Tag            |
 | ------------ | ------ | ------ | -------------- |